-Ten members of area drug trafficking ring sentenced to combined 81 years in federal prison
+Ten members of area drug-trafficking ring sentenced to combined 81 years in federal prison

 Latest Weather Blog

-Ten members of area drug trafficking ring sentenced to combined 81 years in federal prison
+Ten members of area drug-trafficking ring sentenced to combined 81 years in federal prison

 BATON ROUGE - The United States Department of Justice announced the sentencing of ten people from capital area parishes for their involvement in a drug trafficking ring.